Erin Gruwell: After teaching

 In 1998, after teaching for only four years, Gruwell left Wilson High School and became a Distinguished Teacher in Residence at California State University, Long Beach.
 Gruwell later went on to start the Freedom Writers Foundation, which aspires to spread the Freedom Writers method across the country.

 The Freedom Writers Diary is a 1999 book written by the Freedom Writers with intros by Erin Gruwell.
-It is the basis of the 2007 movie Freedom Writers, starring Hilary Swank as Gruwell, and Gruwell is the subject of the 2019 PBS Documentary, Freedom Writers: Stories from the Heart.
+It is the basis of the 2007 movie Freedom Writers, starring Hilary Swank as Gruwell, and Gruwell is the subject of the 2019 PBS documentary Freedom Writers: Stories from the Heart.

 She has written an autobiographical account of her experiences, entitled Teach with Your Heart: Lessons I Learned from the Freedom Writers, published around the same time as the movie's release.

+She has also worked regularly with the Anti-Defamation League, the USC Shoah Foundation, the Simon Wiesenthal Center, and even the U.S. State Department, to promote religious tolerance.